-- (a) Assist the institution with the development of policies and procedures relating to sexual assault, domestic violence, dating violence and stalking involving a student whether it occurred on- or off-campus including: - 1.
-The differences between standards of proof and defenses in criminal investigations and administrative or disciplinary matters. - Victim-centered protocols including privacy protection, responses to reports, interviews, investigations, required notifications and participation by victim advocates and other supporting individuals.
+- (a) Assist the institution with the development of policies and procedures relating to sexual assault, domestic violence, dating violence, and stalking involving a student whether it occurred on- or off-campus including: - 1.
+The differences between standards of proof and defenses in criminal investigations and administrative or disciplinary matters. - Victim-centered protocols including privacy protection, responses to reports, interviews, investigations, required notifications, and participation by victim advocates and other supporting individuals.

-- (b) Assist, as appropriate, with trauma-informed training for campus personnel involved in investigating and adjudicating sexual assault, domestic violence, dating violence and stalking cases. - (c) Assist, as appropriate, in the development of the institution's comprehensive prevention and outreach programs addressing sexual violence, domestic violence, dating violence, and stalking. - (d) Ensure that any reported Part 1 violent crime, sexual assault or hate crime described in Penal Code § 422.55 (whether it occurred on- or off-campus), is reported as soon as practicable to any local law enforcement agency with investigation responsibilities pursuant to a written agreement with the Inyo County Sheriff Department or the institution (Education Code § 67380). - 1.
-The identification of the victim shall be withheld, unless the victim consents to being identified after being informed of the right to have his/her personally identifying information withheld.
-If the victim does not consent to being identified, then the alleged assailant shall not be identified unless the institution determines that the alleged assailant represents a serious or ongoing threat to the safety of the students, employees or the institution, and the immediate assistance of the Inyo County Sheriff Department is necessary to contact or detain the assailant (Education Code § 67380). - 2.
-If the institution discloses the identity of the alleged assailant to the Inyo County Sheriff Department, the institution must immediately inform the victim of that disclosure (Education Code § 67380).
+- (b) Assist, as appropriate, with trauma-informed training for campus personnel involved in investigating and adjudicating sexual assault, domestic violence, dating violence, and stalking cases. - (c) Assist, as appropriate, in the development of the institution's comprehensive prevention and outreach programs addressing sexual violence, domestic violence, dating violence, and stalking. - (d) Ensure that any reported Part 1 violent crime, sexual assault, or hate crime described in Penal Code § 422.55 (whether it occurred on- or off-campus), is reported as soon as practicable to any local law enforcement agency with investigation responsibilities pursuant to a written agreement with the Inyo County Sheriff Department or the institution (Education Code § 67380). - 1.
+The identification of the victim shall be withheld, unless the victim consents to being identified after being informed of the right to have their personally identifying information withheld.
+If the victim does not consent to being identified, then the alleged assailant shall not be identified unless the institution determines that the alleged assailant represents a serious or ongoing threat to the safety of the students, employees, or the institution, and the immediate assistance of the Inyo County Sheriff Department is necessary to contact or detain the assailant (Education Code § 67380). - 2.
+If the institution discloses the identity of the alleged assailant to the Inyo County Sheriff Department, the institution must immediately inform the victim of that disclosure (Education Code § 67380). - (e) Ensure the victim receives the following information: - Options on rights to obtain a sexual assault forensic medical examination including the right to be accompanied to the examination by a certified sexual assault counselor and/or support person of the victim's choosing - 2.
+How to access transportation to an examination site, including transportation options provided or arranged by the campus